 - Two-stage: During your initial surgery the tissue expander is inserted into the breast pocket to maintain or expand the size of the breast pocket at the time of your mastectomy.
 This prepares the area for an implant by gradually filling a tissue expander until the desired size is reached.
 The second procedure will place the permanent breast implant, and additional revisions may be required to achieve the most pleasing aesthetic result.

 Patients living in the Houston area who fall into the obese weight range have much higher rates of complications than patients who are of average weight.
-For their obese patients, Dr. Craig recommends either oncoplastic reduction or free flap surgery to reduce the risks associated with implant-based reconstruction.
+For their obese patients, Dr. Fusi and Dr. Craig recommend either oncoplastic reduction or free flap surgery to reduce the risks associated with implant-based reconstruction.
 Patients who have been adequately screened for implant-based reconstruction have a relatively low rate of complications such as: